cloudmailin/docs.cloudmailin.com/content/receiving_email/examples/ruby.md

 end
 ```

-Then log into [CloudMailin](http://www.cloudmailin.com) and make sure you set your address to
+Then log into [CloudMailin] and make sure you set your address to deliver
+to `http://example.com/incoming_mails` (replace example.com with your app's URL)
-deliver to http://yourdomain.com/incoming_mails and thats it!
+and send our first message. and thats it!

 ## Rails (2.3.x)